Land Use Plan Update

 Read the Draft Land Use Plan

-The Plan’s recommended policies aim to protect the city’s single-family residential neighborhoods while ensuring Sugar Land continues to be a premier place to live, work, shop and play within the region.
+The Plan’s recommended policies aim to preserve the city’s single-family residential neighborhoods while ensuring Sugar Land continues to be a premier place to live, work, shop and play within the region.

 See the official draft document, maps that delineate specific areas in the city and their proposed use, and review the plan's goals and policies.